When Alzheimer's Affects More than Memory

-People in the later stages of Alzheimer’s have a higher risk of infections, including bladder infections, flu, and pneumonia.
-They might sound like minor illnesses, but they can be deadly.
-Lower your loved one’s chances of getting sick:
+People in the later stages of Alzheimer’s are more likely to get infections, including bladder infections, flu, and pneumonia.
+To lower your loved one’s chances of getting sick:

 - Talk to his doctor about getting a flu shot each year.

 - A one-time pneumonia shot after age 65 is also a good idea.

 - Watch for sudden changes in symptoms or behaviors, or a fever.
 These can point to an infection.